 The CooperVision Seedling Award is intended to incentivize collaborations with CooperVision in a new research area for a one-year period.
 The maximum total cash amount for a CooperVision seedling is $100,000.

 CooperVision Translational Research Award

-The CooperVision Translational Research Award is a two-year grant for substantive projects with funding up to $400,000.
-It is intended to incentivize collaboration with CooperVision in new research areas.
+The CooperVision Translational Research Award is a multi-year award for a substantive translational research project with funding over two years, totaling up to $400,000.

 Areas of Interest